 Published by Fourth Estate, London, 2015

-These companies and corporations comply with energy, intelligence and enthusiasm to the principal legislative framework which applies to them.
-In particular, company legislation insists that their principal aim should be to increase the revenue which accrues to their shareholders.
-In addition, they are highly successful in meeting the principal norms for companies and corporations set by the electorate and politicians, insofar as they make substantial contributions to economic growth, and to innovation.
+These companies and corporations comply with energy, intelligence and enthusiasm to company legislation which insists that their principal aim should be to increase the revenue which goes to their shareholders.
+In addition, they are highly successful in meeting the principal norms for companies and corporations set by politicians, by making substantial contributions to economic growth.

 Food deteriorates the longer it takes between the time when it is picked or harvested and the time when the consumer eats it.
 Lengthening shelf life is a major goal of packaged food companies because it can take time to sell large quantities of packaged foods to consumers spread over wide geographical areas.

-The drive to make and sell large quantities of products quickly and cheaply and to keep these products “fresh” for a long time are only some of the factors which make packaged food producers continue to use new cheap ingredients which can help them to fulfil such objectives.
+The drive to make and sell large quantities of products quickly and cheaply and to keep these products “fresh” for a long time are some of the factors which make packaged food producers continue to use new cheap ingredients which can help them to do this..
 They are aided in these endeavours by numerous suppliers of a wide variety of ingredients, few of which are used in domestic cookery.

 The quality of packaged food